Transparency and Targeting of Political Advertising Regulation

-Transparency and Targeting of Political Advertising refers to Regulation (EU) 2024/900, a European Union law adopted in March 2024 that introduces harmonised rules for transparency and targeting in political advertising across all EU member states.
+Regulation (EU) 2024/900, commonly known as Transparency and Targeting of Political Advertising or Political Advertising Regulation, is a European Union regulation adopted in March 2024 that introduces harmonised rules for transparency and targeting in political advertising across all EU member states.

 The regulation complements the Digital Services Act, General Data Protection Regulation (GDPR), and the EU Code of Practice on Disinformation.
 It responds to increasing concerns about the influence of microtargeting in elections, especially by third-country actors.

-Scope and Definitions
+Scope and definitions

 The regulation broadly defines political advertising to include the preparation, placement, promotion, delivery, or dissemination of messages that are: